ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Data transfer protocol support

 The plugin supports [gRPC and gRPCS](https://grpc.io/) transport protocols.
-A TLS/SSL certificate needs to be provided when using `grpcs://`.
+If self-signed certificates are used on your {{ ydb-short-name }} cluster, specify the [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) certificate, through which they were released.

 ### Configuration via UI